 Chris is an experienced and highly engaging speaker with a unique perspective on disruption, data, innovation and culture change in an organisation that has moved from being one of the smallest newspapers in Britain to one of the most respected, recognised and trusted news brands in the world.

 Chris began his career as a primary school teacher before moving into acting.
-He is now The Guardian’s Editor for Strategic Projects, having previously spent seven years as the Audience Editor in the London newsroom, a role he originated.
+He is now The Guardian’s Head of Editorial Innovation, having started out as the Audience Editor in the London newsroom, a role he originated.

 Chris built and led the team responsible for finding the widest, most relevant audience for The Guardian’s outstanding digital journalism.
 He defined the concept of responsible reach – finding huge audiences by embracing core journalism rather than writing about cats and Kardashians – and has been critical in defining best digital practice at The Guardian.
 In the last few years he led the project to use data to help editors become more efficient and significantly reduce the number of unread stories, reinforcing the value of editorial curation and helping readers understand a complex world.
 His challenge is how to structure and present data in ways that make sense to journalists in a modern newsroom and that leads to positive, meaningful change in an industry under siege from disruptors.

 He is the lead strategist and co-creator of Ophan, a hack day project that developed over five years into the most advanced real-time data tool in any newsroom in the world and acts as a bedrock for newsroom digital strategy.
 This work has led to him being the bridge between Editorial and Product, and he is responsible for developing new products and features in a way that builds on the Guardian's specific expertise and values, and differentiates them from competitors within the industry and platforms outside it.

 If you would like more information on any of the speakers featured or to check availability please email Sarah or contact her on 07717716952